felixdagnon/Using-swagger-file-in-SAM/README.md

 APIs possible.
 Here are the steps we will complete in this demo.

-- Setup Project structure
+- Swagger with already created lambda

-- Design API with Swagger
+- Creating API with Swagger and new lambda in SAM

-- Integrate swagger file with Lambda functions

-- Write code to implement Lambda functions

-- Define deployment template as per SAM specs

-- Deploy project using SAM template and CLI commands

-- Verify all resources are created properly

-- Testing of API

-- Clean up

 Let’s get started.